ZaBAOW/Inventation/DEVELOPMENT.md

     - test for deleting site from site list
   - fix site features so that they work as intended
   - create templates for a preview/publish format
-  - create quick full site append buttons
+  - create quick full site append buttons(for later)
-  - find a way to have the app deploy user's site
+  - find a way to have the app deploy user's site(for later)

 Ideas for preview/publish format:
   - info-box text does not carry over to preview site